 The short answer?
 Most anything women can do in a bikini or tankini

 , women can do in a one piece swimsuit.
-But one-piece swimsuits are especially good sporting swimwear for days that demand a low maintenance choice, high sun coverage, or support and coverage in all the right places:
+But one-piece bathing suits are especially good sporting swimwear for days that demand a low maintenance choice, high sun coverage, or support and coverage in all the right places:

 - Going for a swim?
 For lap swimming, look for a high neck sporty swimsuit with built-in support that’s no frills (forget the lace-up, bandeau or ruched options here) and all performance.
 Bonus points for a chlorine-resistant fabric.

 - Hitting the surf?
-Long sleeve full-coverage one-pieces can be just-right choice for women who surf —especially when a wetsuit is too much, and a rash guard
+Long sleeve full-coverage one-pieces can be the just-right choice for women who surf—especially when a wetsuit is too much, and a rash guard

 is too little.
 Look for swimwear made of high-performance quick drying swimsuit fabric with UPF 50 protection, or, if you need a little extra warmth, look for neoprene options.
 Unlike a bikini and rashguard combo, choosing a one-piece means you never have to worry about losing your bikini top